kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 as defined in Section 5.3 of [RFC7540] and is an error in HTTP/3 because there is not a clean mapping to HTTP/3.

+## Negotiating the Extensible Priority Scheme

+The extensible priority scheme is negotiated using the described mechanism.
+It is identified by the 8-bit value of 2.

+Endpoints using this scheme SHOULD emit the Priority header field regardless of the result of the negotiation, as that negotiation is a hop-by-hop agreement, whereas the Priority header field is an end-to-end signal that might have meaningful effect to other nodes that handle the HTTP message.

 # The Priority HTTP Header Field